Phlanka Logo

 Search Box

-A text input at the top of the library panel.
-Type any part of a material name to instantly filter the list.
-The search is applied in real time as you type — no need to press Enter.
+Type any part of a material name to instantly filter the list in real time.
 Clear the field to show all materials again.

 Category Dropdown